Natalie Rose, Licensed Massage Therapist

 “I remember climbing on the massage table as a child to get worked on, it was normal to us to make health a focus of our daily activities.
 Even our family gatherings would end with an eveningfull of visiting while each person awaited their time to take a turn on the table.
 The room would be filled with laughter and healing, and sometimes laughter about the ‘healing.’
 Now I get to carry on the tradition and be on the giving end with friends and family waiting to take a turn on my table.”

 Natalie loves spending time with her two dogs and doing anything that involves the outdoors.
-She still dabbles in the creative arts such as jewelry design, costume design, painting, and drawing.
+She still dabbles in the creative arts, such as jewelry design, costume design, painting, and drawing.
 She is the inspiration behind Transcend Healing Art’s logo design.

 Call Natalie today at (541) 914-2918 to schedule your appointment or click here.